Tips For Getting Screened

 - Work with your doctor to pick the best screening option for you.
 Your personal risk may be high; if this is the case, you will need colonoscopy.
 If your risk is average, you have other choices.
 For more information on your screening options, click here.

-- If you prefer a test that is less invasive or less expensive, talk to your doctor about other options, such as fecal occult blood testing, sigmoidoscopy, or barium enema.
+- Alternative screening methods are easier.
+Talk to your doctor about other options, such as fecal occult blood testing, sigmoidoscopy or barium enema.
 Combining two tests, for example sigmoidoscopy with fecal occult blood testing, may be more accurate than either test by itself.

 - Don't get overwhelmed by making a decision about which procedure to undergo.
 If performed as recommended, any testing procedure greatly reduces the risk of colon cancer.
 The greatest danger is not getting screened.